rtts/debian/README.md

 ### Audio recording

-I use Audacity (`apt install audacity`) to record high-quality audio using a Focusrite Scarlet 2i2, which works phenomenally under Linux and PulseAudio.
+I use Audacity (`apt install audacity`) to record high-quality audio using a Focusrite Scarlet 2i2, which works phenomenally well under Linux and PulseAudio.
 All I needed to do was plug the device in and attach speakers, and all audio was routed correctly by default.

 ### Programming